 What Is Cannabis?

 Cannabis is a naturally growing herb that has been used for thousands of years to treat health conditions.
 It’s also used in perfumes, soaps, candles and some foods.
-Cannabis is a very powerful oil, and only small amounts are needed for it to have a powerful effect on the body and mind.
+Cannabis originated in Central Asia, but today it’s grown worldwide.

-The term cannabis (popularly known as marijuana) is used to describe a product of the cannabis sativa plant that is bred for its potent, sticky glands that are known as trichomes.
+The term cannabis (popularly known as marijuana) is used to describe a product of the Cannabis sativa plant that is bred for its potent, sticky glands that are known as trichomes.
 These trichomes contain high amounts of tetrahydrocannabinol (called THC), which is the cannabinoid most known for its psychoactive properties.

 Cannabinoids are a group of 21-carbon–containing terpenophenolic compounds produced uniquely by cannabis species.
 These plant-derived compounds may be referred to as phytocannabinoids.